 What to Do When It Rains

-If you don’t mind a few raindrops, you can easily walk from store to store in the compact shopping districts of downtown, the Pearl and Northwest Portland.
+If you don’t mind a few raindrops, you can easily walk from store to store in the compact shopping districts of downtown, including the Pearl and Northwest Portland.
+Or discover the European-style gallery of shops, Union Way.
 But if you prefer to stay out of the elements, Portland has you covered with two major indoor shopping centers: downtown’s Pioneer Place and Lloyd Center, just across the river.
 Both malls are served by MAX light rail.

 The Portland Book Festival